vabulus/seccomp-bakk/httpd/chestnut/README.md

 _Seccomp_:

-The attack on the container with the applied seccomp profile succeeds:
+The attack on the container with the applied seccomp profile fails:

 ```
 ❯ python3 exploit.py -u http://localhost:8083